wics-uw/learn-to-code/README.md

 website
 =======

-Website template for WiCS' "Learning Web Development" Day
+Website template for WiCS' "Make Your Own Website on Github" Day